Leon-aka-10/Leon-aka-10/README.md

 ## I'm a Cloud DevOps Engineer

 - 🌱 I am currently en-route to Software Engineering
-- 👯 I’m looking to collaborate with other software Engineers on open source projects
+- 👯 I’m looking to collaborate with other Software Engineers on open source projects
 - 🥅 2023 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I can do anything i set my mind to accomplish!